geopython/pywps/doc/source/special/grass.rst

 Using GRASS-Python interface
 ----------------------------
 Since GRASS 6.4, Python interface is developed.
-There are both - `swig <http://www.swig.org/>`_ interface and GRASS Modules-Python iterface.
+There are both a ctypes interface and GRASS Modules-Python interface.
 There are both described in `GRASS Wiki <http://grass.osgeo.org/wiki/GRASS_and_Python>`_ .
 There are :meth:`grass.run_command`, :meth:`grass.mapcalc` and other useful methods.
-For the swig interface, have a look in the GRASS-Wiki - it is perfectly documented.

 GRASS-Python interface example
 ..............................